pcrubianoa/laravelEloquentExpertLevel/readme.md

         ];
     });

-then we call factory in  `UserTableSeeder`.
-We can also specify the number of records:
+then you call factory in  `UserTableSeeder`.
+You can also specify the number of records:

     <?php